mrinuccini/Maze-Solver/README.md

 <br/>

-* You can choose different maze generation algorithms (there is only one implemented yet but more will come later): Krukal's Algorithm
+* You can choose different maze generation algorithms (there is only one implemented yet but more will come later): Kruskal's Algorithm

 <br/>